 While talking about headaches, it’s important to differentiate primary headaches from secondary headaches.
 Primary headaches are not a symptom of an underlying illness and can be just due to overactivity in the brain and other aspects associated with it.
 Secondary headaches, which may be more frequent and intense, could point towards more severe concerns.
 Infections, going through a stroke, developing a brain tumor, pregnancy, among many other things, can lead to headaches.
 These headaches can significantly disrupt your daily life if they’re more than just one-offs; if you’re experiencing severe, persistent, and frequent headaches, please consult a doctor.

-There are many headaches, including tension-type headaches, migraines, medication overuse headaches, cluster headaches, and thunderclap headaches.
+There are many different types of headaches, including tension-type headaches, migraines, medication overuse headaches, cluster headaches, and thunderclap headaches.
 Each of these kinds of headaches have specific points that they’re categorized by.
 For example, migraines are often characterized by intense pulsating and throbbing pain.
-Along with this, someone suffering from a migraine may also experience lightheadedness, disturbance in their vision, difficulty concentrating, nausea, and possibly vomiting.
+Along with this, someone suffering from a migraine may also experience light-headedness, disturbance in their vision, difficulty concentrating, nausea, and possibly vomiting.
 It is essential to be well-read about these markers and consider how common headaches can be for ourselves and those around us.
 The use of pain-killers and other solutions to headaches may be an effective treatment; however, one should keep in mind that they don’t consume these medications too often.
 The body can develop a resistance to the drug, leading to addiction while also reducing their effectiveness to treat headaches.
 Appropriate treatment and changes in life choices can lead to increased productivity, increased concentration, and better sleep.
 Understanding the root cause of a headache can help you make changes that can improve your quality of life.